-- Tensor veli palatini has its origin at the superomedial aspect of the pterygoid plate as well as the cartilaginous part of the pharyngotympanic tube.
-It inserts on the medial aspect of the pterygoid hamulus.
+- Tensor veli palatini has its origin at the scaphoid fossa of pterygoid process, spine of sphenoid bone, as well as the membranous wall of the auditory tube.
+It inserts on the palatine aponeurosis.

-- Levator veli palatine originates from both the inferior apical part of the petrous bone and the medial side of the cartilaginous part of the pharyngotympanic tube.
+- Levator veli palatini originates from both the inferior apical part of the petrous bone and the medial side of the cartilaginous part of the auditory tube.
 It inserts on the nasal part of the palatine aponeurosis.

 The superior pharyngeal constrictors contract to narrow the nasopharyngeal space.
 While the tensor veli palatini muscle tenses the soft palate to prevent distortion, the levator veli palatini, palatopharyngeus and salpingopharyngeus elevate it posterosuperiorly.
 The lateral and posterior walls around the nasopharyngeal isthmus are then made taut by contraction of the palatopharyngeal sphincter muscle fibers.
 The latter action forms Passavant’s ridge.
 These series of actions prevents communication between the nasopharynx and the oropharynx during swallowing.